Al-Khan Al-Ahmar

 Maps: Aerial photographs from 1977-2006 showing evidence of the settlement in Khan al-Ahmar

-Data on Construction in the Northern Judean Desert
+Construction data in the northern Judean Desert

 Table: Comparison between Jewish and Bedouin construction in the northern Judean desert (data provided by the Civil Administration)